Image Resizer

 1. Does resizing images lose quality?

 Downscaling an image (making it smaller) generally preserves quality well.
-Upscaling (making it larger than the original) can result in a blurry or pixelated output, as new pixels are interpolated.
-For best results, always start with the highest resolution source image.
+However, upscaling (making it larger than the original) can result in a blurry or pixelated output, as new pixels are interpolated.
+For best results, always start with the highest resolution source image available.

-Yes — each image can be up to 50 MB.
-Since processing is done in your browser, very large files may take a moment but will not cause timeouts.
+Yes, each image can be up to 50 MB.
+Since processing is done entirely within your browser, very large files may take a moment to process depending on your device's memory and CPU, but they are never uploaded to our servers.

-3. Are my images uploaded to a server?
+3. Are my images uploaded to any server?

 4. How do I resize to a specific percentage?